 February 20th: John Cena defuses Eve Torres' plans to seduce himnote Eve had turned heel in the opening segment of Raw by revealing that she didn't care much for Zack Ryder, only using Ryder for personal gains, and that she had similar plans for Cena.
 Cue Cena looking nonplussed right behind Eve, leading to the next segment mentioned previously. in the most hilarious manner imaginable.

 April 2nd: The audience was the best thing during the show (until the last five minutes).
 They were hilarious, often starting chants of "YES!" during the whole show.
 When Alberto Del Rio came out, the audience then started chanting "ˇSI!"
-Plus, chanting "Let's go A-Train" at "Lord Tenai" after he debuted with his new gimmick, and "You're a loser" at Cena when he admitted defeat to The Rock after Wrestlemania.
+(And it's abundantly clear that Del Rio has no idea how to react and is caught completely off-guard) Plus, chanting "Let's go A-Train" at "Lord Tenai" after he debuted with his new gimmick, and "You're a loser" at Cena when he admitted defeat to The Rock after Wrestlemania.

 May, 14: John Cena gives John Laurinaitis a hilarious "The Reason You Suck" Speech, cutting Laurinaitis off everytime he started to talk by suddenly screaming "Loser!" at him in a funny voice (mocking Laurinaitis calling him a loser), and getting in some jokes that had even Michael Cole laughing his head off.
 Laurinaitis doesn't get one word in edgewise the entire thing.